 Occidental is the second-largest oil producer offshore Qatar, where we operate Idd El Shargi North Dome (ISND), located approximately 50 miles east of the Qatar peninsula, and Idd El Shargi South Dome (ISSD), about 15 miles south of ISND.
 For two decades, Occidental has worked in close cooperation with Qatar Petroleum to develop and operate offshore oilfields.

 After assuming operation of ISND in 1994, Occidental increased production through extensive horizontal drilling, waterflooding and multilateral production.
 We continue to improve recovery rates and add new reserves through state-of-the-art reservoir characterization processes and technical development programs.

 Dolphin Gas Project

-Occidental also participates in the Dolphin Gas Project, the premier transborder gas project in the Middle East, which supplies natural gas produced from wells offshore Qatar to customers in the United Arab Emirates and Oman.
+Occidental also participates in the Dolphin Gas Project, the premier transborder gas project in the Middle East, which supplies natural gas produced in Qatar to customers in the United Arab Emirates and Oman.

 Occidental has a 24.5 percent undivided interest in the development and production of the project in Qatar's North Field, one of the world's largest gas reservoirs.
 The Dolphin Gas Project, which became fully operational in 2007, has had a significant impact in the region and is expected to be a steady contributor to Occidental's financial performance for a quarter-century.